co-relab/co-relab_source/README.md

 6. Navigate on your computer to the new *co-relab_source* folder and open *co-relab_source.rproj* in R Studio.
 7. Also open *co-relab_source_rscript.R* (the R script).
 Using R Projects eliminates the need to set a working directory each time (it's automatically set to the folder containing the .rproj file).
 8. At this point, just follow instructions in the R script to edit the page.
-Once you're done, you'll "commit" those changes back to you fork in R Studio.
+Once you're done, you'll "Commit" those changes, "Push" them back to your fork (these steps in R Studio).
 Then, you'll submit a Pull Request on GitHub.com.
+Your changes will be live when the admin for the co-relab GitHub account merges the changes.